What’s the difference between Public Liability and legal liability?

 Understanding insurance terms can help you make smarter decisions about protecting your business.
 When you know how liability works and what insurance can (and can’t) do for you, you’re better equipped to choose the right cover and avoid expensive surprises down the road.

-Public Liability insurance is designed to protect your business if someone is injured or their property is damaged as a result of your business activities.
+A Public Liability policy is a type of business insurance.
+It is designed to protect your business if someone is injured or their property is damaged as a result of your business activities.
 It can help cover the legal fees and compensation costs that come from third-party claims against your business.

 What is Legal Liability?